Cologne Cathedral: 19th-century completion

-With the 19th-century Romantic enthusiasm for the Middle Ages, and spurred by the discovery of the original plan for the façade, the Protestant Prussian Court working with the church, committed to complete the cathedral.
+With the 19th-century Romantic enthusiasm for the Middle Ages, and spurred by the discovery of the original plan for the façade, the Protestant Prussian Court working with the church, committed to completing the cathedral.
 It was achieved by civic effort; the Central-Dombauverein, founded in 1842, raised two-thirds of the enormous costs, while the Prussian state supplied the remaining third.
 The state saw this as a way to improve its relations with the large number of Catholic subjects it had gained in 1815, but especially after 1871, it was regarded as a project to symbolize German nationhood.

 Construction resumed in 1842 to the original design of the surviving medieval plans and drawings, but using more modern construction techniques, including iron roof girders.
 Ernst Friedrich Zwirner led the cathedral's construction until his death in 1861, and designed several parts including a chapel dedicated to St Mary and the crossing tower.
 The nave was completed and all three towers were added.
 The bells were installed in the 1870s.
 The largest bell is St. Petersglocke.

 The completion of Germany's largest cathedral was celebrated as a national event on 15 October 1880, 632 years after construction had begun.
 The celebration was attended by Emperor Wilhelm I. With a height of 157.38 m, it was the tallest building in the world for four years until the completion of the Washington Monument.